 It is super cool to learn more about this little one that makes us very happy and already finished the list for today, we will end with a very big one that is sure to sound as soon as you hear it ...

 The most played song you will have of him, is the one that appears very often in the first seasons of SpongeBob, "Living in the Sunlight".

-A professional Vibrato / Falsete from Herbert Khaury, New York ..
-It was also known as "Larry Love" or "The Human Canary."
-Surely you can imagine why, jiji.
+A professional Vibrato / Falsete from Herbert Khaury, New York.
+He was also known as "Larry Love" or "The Human Canary".
+You can imagine why, hee.

 It is called "Tiny Tim", inspired by "The Christmas Tale" by Charles.

 His first album was a success.
 Famous also for his charisma and his height of almost two meters, the fun way he dressed made Tiny take another turn to the Ukulele and vibrato at the end of the 60's and beginning of the 70's.